vdarkobar/cloud/all/debvm/setup.md

   <br>
 </p>

-## Create Debian Server Cloud-Init Template to use with Proxmox manually
+## Manuallyr ceate Debian Server Cloud-Init Template to use with Proxmox

 > *Create <a href="https://github.com/vdarkobar/Home-Cloud/blob/main/shared/Proxmox.md#proxmox">Proxmox</a> VM: (2CPU/2GBRAM/16GBHDD) using <a href="https://www.debian.org/">Debian</a>.*
 > *Do not set root password during installation, this way created user will gain sudo privileges.*